Waterloo (song): Legacy

 Mamma Mia!
-Here We Go Again version
+Here We Go Again

-"Waterloo" was released on 1 June 2018 as the second single from the Mamma Mia!
-Here We Go Again soundtrack, by Capitol and Polydor Records.
-The song is performed by Hugh Skinner (Young Harry) and Lily James (Young Donna) and was produced by Benny Andersson.
+"Waterloo" is featured in the 2018 film Mamma Mia!
+Here We Go Again performed by Hugh Skinner, as Young Harry, and Lily James, as Young Donna.
+This version was released on 1 June 2018 as the second single from the Mamma Mia!
+Here We Go Again: The Movie Soundtrack album, by Capitol and Polydor Records.
+It was produced by Benny Andersson.